-I. Introduction
+I. INTRODUCTION

-Decision tree [1][2] induction is a powerful statistical and machine learning tool widely used for data classification, predictive modeling and more.
+Decision tree induction [1][2] is a powerful statistical and machine learning technique widely used for data classification, predictive modeling and more.
 Given a set of learning examples (attribute values and corresponding class labels) at a single location, there exist several well-known methods to build a decision tree such as ID3 [1] and C4.5 [3].
-However, there can be several situations in which the data is distributed over a large, dynamic network containing no special server or client nodes such as Peer-to-Peer (P2P) networks.
+However, there can be several situations in which the data is distributed over a large, dynamic network containing no special server or client nodes.
+A typical example is a Peer-to-Peer (P2P) network.
 Performing data mining tasks such as building decision trees is very challenging in a P2P network because of the large number of data sources, the asynchronous nature of the P2P networks, and dynamic nature of the data.
-A scheme which centralizes the network data is unscalable because any change must be reported to the central node, since it might very well alter the result.
+A scheme which centralizes the network data is not scalable because any change must be reported to the central peer, since it might very well alter the result.

-To deal with this, we propose a P2P decision tree induction algorithm in which every peer learns and maintains the correct decision tree compared to a centralized scenario.
-Our algorithm is highly scalable, completely decentralized and asynchronous and adapts to changes in the data and the network.
-The efficiency of the algorithm guarantees that as long as the decision tree represents the data, the communication overhead is low when compared to a broadcast-based algorithm.
+In this paper we propose a P2P decision tree induction algorithm in which every peer learns and maintains the correct decision tree compared to a centralized scenario.
+Our algorithm is completely decentralized, asynchronous, and adapts smoothly to changes in the data and the network.
+The algorithm is efficient in the sense that as long as the decision tree represents the data, the communication overhead is low compared to a broadcast-based algorithm.
 As a result, the algorithm is highly scalable.
 When the data distribution changes, the decision tree is updated automatically.
 Our work is the first of its kind in the sense that it induces decision trees in large P2P systems in a communication-efficient manner without the need for global synchronization and the tree is the same that would have been induced given all the data to all the peers.

 The rest of the paper is organized as follows.
-In the next section (Section II) we present several scenarios in which decision tree induction in large P2P networks is important for decision making.
-Following in Section III, we discuss the work related to this area of research.
-In Section IV we present the distributed computation assumptions and some background material necessary to understand the P2P decision tree algorithm presented in Section V. We demonstrate the performance of the algorithm through extensive experiments in Section VI.
-We conclude the paper in Section VII.
+In Section II, we present several scenarios in which decision tree induction in large P2P networks is important for decision making.
+In Section III, we discuss related work.
+In Section IV, we present assumptions about the distributed computing environments we make in this paper and some background material necessary to understand the P2P decision tree algorithm presented in Section V. In Section VI, we describe extensive experiments illustrating the low communication cost incurred by our algorithm.
+In Section VII, we conclude the paper.